-- Work on devising performance in order to develop your skills and ability to evidence your progress.
+- Work on devising performances in order to develop both your skills and your ability to evidence your progress.

 - Examine the historical context of performance to understand its cultural significance.

-- Delve into the world of musical theatre by looking closely at singing and character.
+- Delve into the world of musical theatre by looking closely at singing and characterisation.

 - Learn and evaluate different forms of physical theatre.